 Adjustment by Pair ensures a constant reading from the scale regardless of where the load is placed on the long axis between pairs of cells - for instance, in vehicle weighing applications.
 Before beginning the shift adjustment procedure, select whether the adjustment will be done by cell or by pair.
 The procedure for shift adjusting by pair of cells is listed below.
-The procedure for shift adjusting by individual cell follows the same sequence, but cells are read and adjusted one at a time.
+The procedure for shift adjusting by pair of cells are read and adjusted one at a time.